Quick Intro to Torch Broadcasting

 Explanation

-• The final addition x + max_dim2 + mean_dim1 involves two broadcasting operations:
+x + max_dim2 + mean_dim1involves two broadcasting operations:-

 Standardizing Tensor with Reduction